mail | A possible Google search capability of the future?

 Dear Ray,

-Thanks and I truly appreciate it.
+Thanks I truly appreciate it.
 And honestly kind of hoping the answer is no — from a privacy standpoint.

 Byron